nuclearkittens/tsoha-grocery-list/README.md

 ## Project progress

-### *update 18/06/23*
-+ schema updated
-+ creating new lists
-+ error routing
-+ spreadsheet
-+ lists have max items
-+ shows list after creation
-+ can create new shopping list
-+ lists can be accessed from user's page
-+ PRG
-+ lists can have multiple items of the same name with different categories or units of measurement

-***

 ### *update 04/06/23*

 The project is still very much a work in progress – only the log in/log out/register functionalities are (more or less) fully working.
 Lazy, me?
 You got it.
 Slowly getting into this.